ArtemisE1Tara/Help-guide/downgrading.md

 # Downgrading
 depending on the mods that you want you may need to downgrade to different versions.

-- if you want noodle, chroma, scorsaber and custom sabers you should downgrade to **1.17.1**
+- if you want noodle, chroma, scoresaber and custom sabers you should downgrade to **1.17.1**
 - if you only want noodle and chroma then downgrade to **1.19.1**
 - if you would like multiplayer support and the new note types then downgrade to **1.21**